freeCodeCamp/freeCodeCamp/guide/english/java/data-types/index.md

     Wrapper Class: Boolean

-    This data type is used for simple flags that track true/false conditions.
+    This data type is used for simple flags that track true/false conditions mainly when using loops.

     Default value is false.

     Example: boolean b = true, boolean b1 = 1(this is not possible in java and give incompatible type error), boolean b2;

 ## Reference Data Types: